Wayne42/C_synchronizing_examples/README.md

 # C_synchronizing_examples

-Designed to run on Unix Systems.
+Designed to run on Unix Systems (Linux).
+Not testes on MacOS.

 ## Fork with Semaphores and mmap